railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	XML-RPC protocol (from Linux) or port 8070 using the NET-RPC protocol instead (from Windows).
 	You can use either protocol from either operating system.
 	NET-RPC is quite a bit quicker, although you may not notice that on the GTK client in normal use.
-	Open ERP can run XML-RPC, but not NET-RPC, as a secure connection.
+	OpenERP can run XML-RPC, but not NET-RPC, as a secure connection.

 Resolving errors with a Windows installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you can't get Open ERP to work after installing your Windows system you'll find some ideas for resolving this below:
+If you can't get OpenERP to work after installing your Windows system you'll find some ideas for resolving this below:

 #.
 Is the Open ERP Server working?
 Signed in to the server as an administrator, stop and